mattiabl/mattiabl.github.io/about.md

 permalink: /about/
 ---

 I am an engineer by training and a data/research scientist by profession, working for most of my career on digital health topics.
 I used, and contributed to build, several (medical grade) wearable sensors to study metabolic (diabetes), cardiovascular and neurodegenerative (Multiple Sclerosis) diseases.
-In a previous life, I have also spent some time working on virtual metrology applied to manufactoring processes.
+In a previous life, I have also spent some time working on virtual metrology applied to manufactoring processes and building electrical circuits for robotics and automation.

 #### Work Experience

 - Senior Data Scientist at [Roche](https://www.roche.com/about/priorities/personalised_healthcare/digital-biomarkers.htm)
 - Senior Data Scientist at [Biovotion (now part of Biofourmis)](https://www.biofourmis.com/)
 - Data scientist at [M31-WearIT](https://www.m31.com/en/portfolio/wearit/)
-- Post-Doc at the National University of Ireland, Maynooth
+- Post-Doc at the National University of Ireland, Maynooth with [Prof. McLoone](https://pure.qub.ac.uk/en/persons/se%C3%A1n-mcloone)

 #### Education